szycic/sc-task-receipts/README.md

 It is intended for personal/local‑network use and does not include production authentication or any kind of additional security by default.
 If you expose the app beyond a trusted LAN, add authentication, TLS, and restrict access to sensitive API endpoints.

-Due to time constraints, some HTML/CSS in this project was generated with AI assistance and has been reviewed and edited by me.

 ## Environment Variables
 The following environment variables can be set to configure the package: